Regulatory principles and actions relating to energy decarbonisation that contribute to a sustainable and efficient framework to combat climate change

 There are certain consumers — such as shipping, aviation, haulage and high-temperature industries — for which electrification is not possible or is uncompetitive.
 In these cases it will be necessary to use decarbonised fuels to achieve carbon neutrality, though this technology is still immature and consequently very expensive.

 These niches represent 16 % of the EU's energy consumption and emissions, so their impact on the overall calculation is lower and they can be decarbonised later, when the required technology becomes more competitive.

 In order to make progress towards their technological maturity, research into these clean solutions needs an R+D push, getting the affected industries involved to optimise the decarbonisation of their processes.

-Iberdrola, already a pioneer in the renewables movement, is developing a large-scale project to generate green hydrogen from photovoltaic solar energy in Puertollano and, by 2030, it expects to produce 85,000 tonnes of green H2.
+Iberdrola, already a pioneer in the renewables movement, is developing a large-scale project to generate green hydrogen from photovoltaic solar energy in Puertollano and, by 2030, it expects to produce 350,000 tonnes/year of green H2.